XanaduAI/CFQMagnus/README.md

 # Commutator-free quasi-Magnus operators

 This repository contains the code to compute the commutator-free quasi-Magnus cost.
+The code is found in folder `CFQMagnus/`, while `coefficients/` contains the coefficients of the CFQMs, and `results/` contains the error incurred simulating the CFQM for time step `h`.

-The code is found in folder `CFQMagnus/`.
-The main files can are `magnus_errors.py`, containing the primitives that we need to compute their cost; and `main.py`, where we compute the error per step of each CFQM.
+The main files can are `magnus_errors.py` , containing the primitives that we need to compute their cost; and `main.py`, where we compute the error per step of each CFQM.

-The figure generation can be implemented using the figure generation files in `CFQMagnus/figure_generation`, including `time_scaling.py`, `error_scaling.py`, `time_n_scaling.py`, `error_weight.py` and `error_per_step.py` .
+The cost minimizaton and associated paper figure generation can be implemented using the figure generation files in `CFQMagnus/figure_generation`, including `time_scaling.py`, `error_scaling.py`, `time_n_scaling.py`, `error_weight.py` and `error_per_step.py` .

 ## Installation